platform-experience/serviceportal-widget-library/pe-tabbed-panel-vertical/Readme.md

 When a tab is clicked, a container is displayed, to the left of the tabs; with additional information as part of the widget or another widget element/component.

+**NOTE** - data and coding for graphs on the individual panels is not included with the update set.

 ***

 ## Installation